Iamkemical/MovieApp/README.md

 # Project Status
 Project has slowed down.
 You can choose to continue by forking the project to your own repository.
-Since project is built using .NET Core 3.1 (LTS), you can move the project to .NET 5 as you see fit.